 - Withdrawal Policy: A student who wishes to drop a class may do so during the first week of classes (drop/add week) and no grade will be assigned.
 From the second week through the Friday after midterms (by 5:00pm EST of the 5th week of classes for Online Program and Activity courses), the student may withdraw with a grade of “W” (withdraw) which will have no impact on the student’s grade point average (GPA).
 After this point, through the last day of classes, a student may withdraw from a class and a grade of “WP” (withdraw passing) or “WF” (withdraw failing) should be assigned unless a final grade has been assigned.
 The student bears full responsibility for all course on his or her registration schedule.
 Failure to file a withdrawal form with the Registrar and/or failure to complete a course may result in a grade of “F.” Students forced by illness or other hardship to drop a class after the deadline may petition for a grade of “WP” from the Provost.

 A student in the Day Campus Program who wishes to drop or withdraw from a class may obtain a Course Withdrawal Form from the Registrar’s Office and take it to the instructor and the advisor for approval.
 In the Online Program, a student wishing to drop or withdraw (after the drop/ad period) from a course must contact the professor and submit a withdrawal form (forms found in the Halo) to the Registrar’s office.
-Failure to do so will result in a grade of F. Day students may not withdraw from an online course in terms 1, 2, 5, or 6 after the Day Campus Program drop/add period without the written approval of the appropriate Academic Dean or the Provost.
+Failure to do so will result in a grade of F. Day students may not withdraw from an online course in terms 1, 2, 5, or 6 after the Day Campus Program drop/add period without the written approval of the appropriate College Dean or the Provost.

 - Online Content Disclaimer: This is to notify you that the material you may be accessing in chat rooms, bulletin boards, or unofficial web pages is not officially sponsored by Limestone University.
 The United States Constitution rights of free speech apply to all members of our community regardless of the medium used.
 Limestone University disclaims all liability for data, information or opinions expressed in these forums.